 Recall that a function $f\colon\mathcal H \to \R$ is said to be strongly convex with parameter $\gamma>0$ if the function $\psi\colon \mathcal H\to \R$ given by

 is convex.

-The following two propositions are well-known.
+The following two propositions are well known.
 However, we provide the detailed proof for the convenience of the reader. \begin{Proposition} Let $f\colon \mathcal H\to \R$ be a strongly convex function with parameter $\gamma>0$.
 Then for any $v\in \partial f(w_0)$ we have

 \end{Proposition}

 \begin{proof} Since $f$ is strongly convex with parameter $\gamma>0$, there exists a convex function $\psi \colon \mathcal H\to \R$ such that